 When it comes to dog bite injuries, each state is different, with its own laws and regulations.
 In Georgia, the dog owner has a better chance of evading liability than they would in many other states.
 While other states require just one ground of proof, Georgia requires two.
-Although this is a bit more challenging for victims of dog bite injuries, it is far from impossible; and the Georgia personal injury attorneys at the Bader Law Firm can help to establish liability.
+Although this is a bit more challenging for victims of dog bite injuries, it is far from impossible; and the Georgia personal injury attorneys at Bader Scott Injury Lawyers can help to establish liability.

 Primary Methods of Establishing Liability in Georgia Dog Bite Claims

 There are two key methods of establishing liability in Georgia dog bite claims.
 We start by looking into the dog’s history to see if there has been any previous aggressive or harmful behavior, and if the owner knew about it.
 If we find evidence of this, then we’ll look into how the animal was managed and if the owner was negligent in their management of their dog.
 If this is the case, then the last step is to prove a causal link between the dog owner’s negligence and the dog bite injury that occurred.

 From another angle, we can establish liability by looking into the local leash law ordinances of the county or city where the dog bite occurred.
 Different local areas have different laws concerning whether dogs have to be on a leash in various environments.
 Typically, if you are bitten by a dog who is not on a leash in a public area, then you can prove liability.
 However, it must also be proven that the dog owner was negligent in their management of the animal.